swimlane/pkgdrop/README.md

 }
 ```

+> Note that `airdrop` will add an import of the form `<name>@<major-version>` that resolves to the latest local version of the package.

 ### Moving packages

 Adding packages requires a connection to the npm registry.
 Once added an external connection is no longer required.
-The `<package_path>` directory can be deployed with other static assets or manually copied to a server.
+The `<package_path>` directory can be deployed with other static assets or just manually copied between systems.

 The following commands will help moving content from one system to another:

-- `airdrop pack` - Create a tarball from the `<package_path>` directory.
+- `airdrop pack [<filename>]` - Create a tarball from the `<package_path>` directory.
+The `<filename>` is option and will default to using a timestamp.
 - `airdrop merge <filename>` - Unpacks a tarball to the `<package_path>` directory, merging the packed import-map with the existing import-map.

 ### Other commands

-- `airdrop init` - Adds an `airdrop.config.js` to the current directory and empty importmap.
+- `airdrop init` - Adds an `airdrop.config.js` to the current directory and empty import-map.
 - `airdrop version` - Output the version number.
 - `airdrop config` - Displays current configuration.
 - `airdrop clean` - Cleans the output directory.